menpo/menpobench/README.md

 [2]: Of course, if the tool in question needs Matlab you'll need to have that on your system yourself.

-[3]: You'll notice that internal databases loading mechanisms have a little more boilerplate code at the top of the file in order to lazily load a menpobench-managed dataset (and to not have absolute paths), but they are in essence the same as the example shown here.
+[3]: You'll notice that predefined datasets have a quirky little context manager inside them in order to lazily load a menpobench-managed dataset (and to not have absolute paths), but they are in essence the same as the example shown here.